darwin-dcsa/darwin-dcsa.github.io/content/sports-societies.md

 <img src="{{site.baseurl | absolute_url}}/images/Societies/cricket.jpg" alt="[Cricket]"/>
 </div>

-Darwin College Cricket Club (DC3) is a friendly and welcoming sports club whose primary focus is not about winning, but on making sure that as many Darwinians as possible are introduced to the sport, and get a chance to play it competititvely in the Cuppers and the MCR league (usually around April to June).
+Darwin College Cricket Club (DC3) is a friendly and welcoming sports club whose primary focus is not about winning, but on  making sure that as many Darwinians as possible are introduced to the sport, and get a chance to play it competitively in the  Cuppers and the MCR league.
 DC3 has a history of being as old as the college  itself, although the club was inactive during some intervals.
-We are the defending champions of the MCR Cricket League in 2008-9 and 2010-11, reaching the finals in 2009-10, thus, being runners up many times throughout the years.
+We welcome players of all abilities, from absolute novices to seasoned veterans.
+DC3 also organises entertainment and fun activities throughout the year including a termly traditional cricket tea with scones, jam & cream.
+If you are keen to know more about cricket at Darwin (or want to settle the scone-rivalry), please come and join us!
 <br><br>

 <strong>Contact:</strong><br>
-Maroof Rafique (mr928), David Seager (ds993)<br>
+David (ds993), George (gc681)<br>
 <a href="https://chat.whatsapp.com/L1GNN5gXesj03dbWaedmA9">WhatsApp</a><br>
 <a href="https://instagram.com/darwin_college_cricket_club?igshid=OGQ5ZDc2ODk2ZA">Instagram</a><br>
 </details>